Heteropoda

-These spiders catch and eat insects, but in a laboratory study one species readily ate fish and tadpoles when offered, and H. venatoria has been known to eat scorpions and bats.
+These spiders catch and eat insects, but in a laboratory study one species readily ate fish and tadpoles when offered.
+H. venatoria has also been known to eat scorpions and bats.

-The largest species in the genus, H. maxima, is about 4.6 centimeters long but has a legspan of up to 30 centimeters, therefore being the largest of any extant spider.
+The largest species in the genus, H. maxima, is about 4.6 centimeters long but has a legspan of up to 30 centimeters, making it the largest of any extant spider.

 Species

 As of August 2022, there were 189 species in the genus, after series of revisions.